mozsearch/mozsearch/docs/analysis.md

 * `tools/src/bin/rust-indexer.rs` for Rust files.

-Analysis records may also be downloaded from Taskcluster for mozilla-central builds (this can be viewed as an optimization to avoid rebuilding mozilla-central as part of indexing).
+Analysis records may also be downloaded from Taskcluster for firefox-main builds (this can be viewed as an optimization to avoid rebuilding firefox-main as part of indexing).
 In fact, records may be downloaded for multiple platforms, in which case the `scripts/merge-analyses.py` script is used to combine the different analyses from different platforms for a given source